Romanization of Macedonian: Digraph system

 This system uses digraphs instead of diacritics, making it easier for use in environments where diacritics may pose a technical problem, such as typing on computers.
 Common usage has gj, kj for ѓ, ќ, either dj or dzh for џ, and sometimes ts for ц.
-Such a diacritic-free system, with digraphs zh, gj, dz, lj, nj, kj, ch, sh, dj has been adopted since 2008 for use in official documents such as passports, ID cards and driver's licenses.
+Such a diacritic-free system, with digraphs ch, sh, zh, dz, dj, gj, kj, lj, nj has been adopted since 2008 for use in official documents such as passports, ID cards and driver's licenses.
 The system adopted for digraph transliteration is ICAO Doc 9303.

 The Macedonian Journal of Medical Sciences and the State Statistical Office of North Macedonia use similar digraph system.